Mob battle in the first snowfield

 Dismount near the door, and trigger the battle by going through the door.
 As already mentioned, that needs to be done before the Pelican Marines finish their runs.
 That shouldn't be any problem; you can be triggering the battle even before the Pelican has touched down.

-Trigger chasing behaviour and keep a checkpoint delayed
+Trigger chasing and keep the checkpoint delayed

-Reboard the Banshee and quickly head up the battlefield relatively low down (below treetop height or thereabouts), to cross a trigger line that goes across the field around halfway path the ice patch (see pic).
+Reboard the Banshee and quickly head up the battlefield relatively low down (below treetop height or thereabouts), to cross the upfield trigger line that goes across the field around halfway past the ice patch (see pic).
 Among its effects, the trigger gives most of the covies new behaviour, namely to chase you.
 As such, the ones attacking the Marines will start backing off to come after you instead.
 Hopefully everyone survives that brief clash (this is why you want to trigger the retreat fast), but you can check later.
 This chasing behaviour is the crucial thing that makes this whole mob battle business work.

-Also a checkpoint is triggered.
+Also the upfield checkpoint is triggered.
 You need to keep it delayed, to eventually use as your start checkpoint for the mob battle.
 Enemy threat will provide a delay as long as you don't fly much higher than the first ledge.
 Giant plasma balls in the air provide another delay cause.

 Note: in heading for the trigger line, you might like to fire an early salvo at the Wraith to grab its attention before it fires on the Marines.
 I'm not sure how effective this is, and the Wraith will probably soon see you even if you don't fire on it, but it might help.